 - Make sure that your device's Date and Time are set to "automatic"

 4. The transaction has either too low or too high a fee (yes, in some coins, too high a fee is rejected by the software)

 - Choose "low priority" or "high priority" fees; or manually adjust your fees from "... > Settings > Transaction fees" on coins that don't have those options.

 - DGB-specific fees: https://twitter.com/CoinomiWallet/status/877875195469496320

 5. You are interacting with a smart contract (Ethereum token, CLO staking, NEM mosaic, etc), but you don't have enough of the base coin ETH/CLO/NEM, etc to pay for the network fees.

 - Send the funds in smaller transactions, do not select "use all funds" in the send page.

-- If you are receive mining payouts, send no more than 200x the value of your average deposit in a single transaction.
-Consider setting your pool to send you less frequent, higher value payouts.
+- Send no more than 200x the value of your average deposit.
+If you're a miner, consider setting your pool to send you less frequent, higher value payouts.
 Also periodically combine small deposits into a large one by sending your balance back to yourself.